 4. Public Participation and Planning

 What is/was the process of defining future policies, goals, investments and designs to prepare for future needs of users of this project?
-How did the applicant analyze the wide range of alternatives and impacts on the transportation system to influence beneficial outcomes? (narrative field, 400-word limit)
+How did the applicant analyze the wide range of alternatives and impacts on the transportation system to influence beneficial outcomes?
+Did the alternatives take the wide range of active transportation users into consideration (i.e., children, older adults, wheelchair users, and people with visual impairments)? (narrative field, 500-word limit)

 Who: Describe who was/will be engaged in the identification and development of this project and how they were engaged.
 Describe and provide documentation of the type, extent, and duration of outreach and engagement conducted with relevant stakeholders.
 Describe any unique engagement challenges that the community faced and how they were addressed. (narrative field, 600-word limit)